 Holter monitoring can provide insight into your heart function when other procedures fail to identify problems.
-Barry Weckesser, MD, and Amy Kinter, NP, at The Heart Institute of Venice in Venice, Florida, specialize in using Holter monitors.
+Amy Kinter, NP, at The Heart Institute of Venice in Venice, Florida, specializes in using Holter monitors.
 These devices are small enough to carry comfortably for several days without interfering with your usual activities.
 Call The Heart Institute of Venice to request more information on Holter monitoring or schedule a consultation online today.

 Holter monitoring provides a complete record of your heart’s electrical activity over 24-48 hours.